-Calcium, Manganese, Vitamins A, C, D, and B12, and other well-known joint-health-enhancing substances, are all included in Ligaplex I and Ligaplex II.
+Calcium, Manganese, Vitamins A, C, D, B12, and other well-known joint-health-enhancing substances are all included in Ligaplex I and Ligaplex II.

 Making a perfect blend of the active components in each product, essential nutrients are transported to cells where they can support cellular biochemical and physiological processes in tissue and joints.

 There are three different glucosamine supplements: glucosamine sulfate, glucosamine hydrochloride, and N-acetyl glucosamine.